openfootprint/openfootprint/README.md

 ## Install

 You must have Docker installed (https://docs.docker.com/install/).
+This is the only local dependency!

 Then: